18 Pages

 Learning, development, and training essential components of inclusive learning in an organization (Kolb 2014).
 An inclusive learning environment facilitates an atmosphere to approach continuous learning within an organization with an open mind.
 Organizational learning comprises the utilization of formal and informal learning processes across the organization to achieve the set of objectives determined through a goal assessment.

-In organizational learning the emphasis is on the knowledge creation within the organization.
-The learning process of organizations comprises three stages: information about key learning goals are gathered and then interpreted for insights to arrive at a set of cognitive and behavioral changes based on continuous responses (Hult et al. 2000).
+In organizational learning, the emphasis is on the knowledge creation within the organization.
+The learning process of organizations comprises three stages: information about key learning goals is gathered and then interpreted for insights to arrive at a set of cognitive and behavioural changes based on continuous responses (Hult et al. 2000).
 Such information is acquired through a holistic learning environment and makes use of the same effectively and incorporates the insights to the overall organizational goals and needs.
-Thus it is highly important for companies to collect, interpret and make changes to the information to make optimum utilization of the learning systems (Janz and Prasarnphanich 2003).
+The companies need to collect, interpret and make changes to the information to make optimum utilization of the learning systems (Janz and Prasarnphanich 2003).

 Continuous Professional Development and Theories of Learning Cycle

 Continuous learning and professional development include developing, maintaining, and advancing the employee's professional skills.
-This could be done though formal learning, through courses, training, through mentorship, or informally.
-It helps the employee in identifying their development needs and engaging in learning activities by taking part in developmental activities, formally or informally.
-Continuous Professional Development (CPD) as it is called in professional environment, to denote a systematic set of activities which includes a set of expectations and results, is effective when there is plan to carry on and when the learning activities are designed specifically for each of its beneficiaries and proper infrastructure and resource is made available.
+This could be done through formal learning, through courses, training, through mentorship, or informally.
+It helps the employee identify their development needs and engage in learning activities by taking part in developmental activities, formally or informally.
+Continuous Professional Development (CPD) as it is called in a professional environment, denotes a systematic set of activities which includes a set of expectations and results, is effective when there is a plan to carry on and when the learning activities are designed specifically for each of its beneficiaries and proper infrastructure and resource is made available.

-Continuous learning and professional development is significant for organization in terms of benchmarking higher standards across the organization for employee development.
+Continuous learning and professional development are significant fororganizationsn in terms of benchmarking higher standards across the organization for employee development.
 Establishing a learning culture within an organization implies that the company is always prepared for the ever-changing dynamics of the industry, while it also benefits employees who remain competitive to the industry standards.
 All these factors also in turn contribute towards the overall productivity of the company.
-A dynamic learning culture also means that retention of the employee will be higher compared to the competitors who do not invest much in continuous development of their employees.
-A constantly rejuvenated work force also means that the organization can remain on top of the latest trends and movements in the industry.
-Provision of a CPD also means that the organization will attract high quality talent which advances the reputation even among the end-consumers.
+A dynamic learning culture also means that retention of the employee will be higher compared to the competitors who do not invest much in the continuous development of their employees.
+A constantly rejuvenated workforce also means that the organization can remain on top of the latest trends and movements in the industry.
+The provision of CPD also means that the organization will attract high-quality talent which advances the reputation even among the end-consumers.

 Learning systems, both organizational and personal, should have both strategic and tactical goals.
 Learning goals should be set through processes like evaluation of skills, or gap analysis.
-Learning cycles explains different phases of learning in a group.
+Learning cycles explain different phases of learning in a group.
 Kolb's learning cycle, for instance, makes the argument that learning should be part of each of the organizational processes (Kolb and Fry 1974).
-He argues that to learn something an individual should go through a full cycle of turning one's actions to experiences, and reflecting on these experiences, and making plans for new sets of actions, and define a course of action and make changes in the actions based on the required results.
-In the learning cycle, Kolb emphasizes the cruciality of each phase being mutually supported by each other and in turn complementing each other and leaning one to another naturally.
+He argues that to learn something an individual should go through a full cycle of turning one's actions into experiences, reflecting on these experiences, making plans for new sets of actions, adefininga course of action and making changes in the actions based on the required results.
+In the learning cycle, Kolb emphasizes the cruciality of each phase being mutually supported by each other and in turn, complementing each other and learning one another naturally.

-LO3 Apply knowledge and understanding to the ways in which high-performance working contributes to employee engagement and competitive advantage
+LO3 Apply knowledge and understanding to how high-performance working contributes to employee engagement and competitive advantage

-High-performance working improves employee relations through relevant strategy development and offering competitive skill in a collaborative work condition.
-HPO constantly develops its workforce at the same time continuously enhancing and reinventing the core capacities and competencies.
-High-performing organizations are usually long-term oriented in vision, but this does not stop the organizations from adapting change instantly.
-The strategy, mission, structure, people and processes are holistically aligned and integrated towards achieving organizational goals which each benefiting in it's own way in the process.
+High-performance work improves employee relations through relevant strategy development and offering competitive skills in a collaborative work condition.
+HPO constantly develops its workforce at the same time continuously enhancing and reinventing its core capacities and competencies.
+High-performing organizations are usually long-term oriented in vision, but this does not stop the organizations from adapting to change instantly.
+The strategy, mission, structure, people and processes are holistically aligned and integrated towards achieving organizational goals each benefiting in its own way in the process.

-Unilever is collating data for the evaluation of the skills and talent of it's present workforce (Unilever: Through the sustainability lens - leading people authentically).
-This high-performance practice contributes towards learning and development of the workforce Unilever is able to understand the gaps in the skills and knowledge of its workforce and train their employees adequately.
-They also are able to 'future-proof' their business by adopting this approach.
-Unilever looks at their employees as a whole and examines what functions they perform not just for the organization but also professionally in the career path and understand what gaps need to be filled if there are any.
+Unilever is collating data for the evaluation of the skills and talent of its present workforce (Unilever: Through the sustainability lens - leading people authentically).
+This high-performance practice contributes towards the learning and development of the workforce Unilever can understand the gaps in the skills and knowledge of its workforce and train its employees adequately.
+They also can 'future-proof' their business by adopting this approach.
+Unilever looks at their employees as a whole and examines what functions they perform not just for the organization but also professionally in their career path and understands what gaps need to be filled if there are any.
 This kind of human resource strategy which places people analytics at its core is on the approach in doing high-involving workplace systems.

 Unilever has both individual and collective skill assessments which means the organization can identify both individual and collective gaps (Unilever: Through the sustainability lens - leading people authentically).
-This way the FMCG company is able to be ahead of its competitors in terms of the skills and competencies of their employees which will give them an advantage in the market.
+This way the FMCG companycano be ahead of its competitors in terms of the skills and competencies of their employees which will give them an advantage in the market.

-Unilever has a flexible information communication technology system throughout the workplace which makes the database, and information accessible and credible all time.
-Unilever ensures the receptivity of technology among its employees through providing consistent training and support in their operation and maintenance which streamlines interactions within the organizations.
+Unilever has a flexible information communication technology system throughout the workplace which makes the database, and information accessible and credible all the time.
+Unilever ensures the receptivity of technology among its employees by providing consistent training and support in their operation and maintenance which streamlines interactions within the organization.

-Unilever has carried out campaigns throughout its offices across the globe for making employee relations mutual.
+Unilever has carried out campaigns throughout its offices across the globe fto makeemployee relations mutual.
 These campaigns allow feedback from employees by taking their opinions, grievances, complaints, and suggestions about the workplace environment.

-Unilever also ensures a work-life balance of its employees by providing support in extending their social activities beyond their offices.
-The 'Social Impact Hub' program of Unilever supports their employees in finding new social activities and actively encourages them to be connected .
-Unilever also encourages each of its local offices to plan and execute their own custom human resource strategy which is highly responsive to the needs and requirements of their employees based on their larger cultural background.
+Unilever also ensures a work-life balance for its employees by providing support in extending their social activities beyond their offices.
+The 'Social Impact Hub' program of Unilever supports their employees in finding new social activities and actively encourages them to be connected.
+Unilever also encourages each of its local offices to plan and execute their custom human resource strategy which is highly responsive to the needs and requirements of their employees based on their larger cultural background.

-Unilever has also made heavy investments in emphasizing the employee motivation through small and large surveys.
-Some of the offices even introduced devices that tracks the satisfaction and motivation of the employee on a regular basis .
-These high-performing organizational actions have led not only to rise their income and profitability but also leave a deep impact on their employee engagement metrics.
+Unilever has also made heavy investments in emphasizing employee motivation through small and large surveys.
+Some of the offices even introduced devices that track the satisfaction and motivation of the employees regularly.
+These high-performing organizational actions have led not only to a rise in their income and profitability but also left a deep impact on their employee engagement metrics.

 LO4 Role of Performance Management, Collaborative Working and Effective Communication in HPW

 The process of continuous evaluation and measurement of planned and actual outcomes is often referred to as performance management.
-Collaborative working and a strong communication network is core to the establishment of an effective performance management.
+Collaborative working and a strong communication network are core to the establishment of effective performance management.
 There are several ways to define performance management.
-One research defines it as 'link between individual behavior and organizational strategies and goals by defining performance in the context of those goals' (Aguinis and Pierce 2008).
-There are numerous approaches to managing the performance in the organization.
-An ideal performance management system will define the goals, discuss short and long term requirements of each of the stakeholders, plan and execute an action based on these needs and assess the performance based on these executed actions and then finally promote rewards These approaches would differ according to the strategic goals and other strategies of the organization.
+One research defines it as the' link between individual behaviour and organizational strategies and goals by defining performance in the context of those goals' (Aguinis and Pierce 2008).
+There are numerous approaches to managing the performanceofn the organization.
+An ideal performance management system will define the goals, discuss short and long-term requirements of each of the stakeholders, plan and execute an action based on these needs assess the performance based on these executed actions and then finally promote rewards These approaches would differ according to the strategic goals and other strategies of the organization.

-Different approaches to performance management includes (Cummings and Worley 2014):
+Different approaches to performance management include (Cummings and Worley 2014):

-• Attribute approach: This approach is generalizable for different roles and positions as it is based on characteristics and traits of employees that contribute towards the goals of the organization.
+- Attribute approach: This approach is generalizable for different roles and positions as it is based on the characteristics and traits of employees that contribute towards the goals of the organization.

-• Quality approach: In this approach both the organizational system and the employee is appraised.
-This approach paves the way towards collaborative problem resolution methods as it involves both the employee and employer.
+- Quality approach: In this approach, both the organizational system and the employees are appraised.
+This approach paves the way towards collaborative problem-resolution methods as it involves both the employee and employer.

-• Behavioral approach: This approach comprises a formal behavioral scaling system based on which performance of the employee is measured.
+- Behavioural approach: This approach comprises a formal behavioural scaling system based on which the performance of the employee is measured.

-For Unilever, the connection between high-performing work system can be termed as direct outcome of appraisal system that is in place, collaborative workplace, and effective communication.
-A functional performance management system will provide ample knowledge and information for the employees and employers about the possibilities of improvement.
-This will promote personal development of employees, innovation in all the departments and evolved team strategies, all of which contribute to HPW.
+For Unilever, the connection between high-performing work systems can be termed as a direct outcome of an appraisal system that is in place, a collaborative workplace, and effective communication.
+A functional performance management system will provide ample knowledge and information for employees and employers about the possibilities of improvement.
+This will promote the personal development of employees, innovation in all the departments and evolved team strategies, all of which contribute to HPW.

 Unilever can tap into their already existing workforce for the talents and skills that are not known to them through a collaborative working environment which allows employees to grow up to and beyond their potential.
 Skillsets could be deployed and redeployed as novel projects come in untapping the already existing workforce.
 Such a working would benefit in promoting highly effective, flexible and mobile workplaces.

 Leadership alignment is another factor which contributes to HPW.
 The functioning of the leadership in terms of decision-making and other high-impact responsibilities should be considerable of the collaborative work environment in place.
-Strategic goals of Unilever should be in alignment to the performance metrics of the company and vice-versa.
-Use of comparative approach will help the Unilever HR in meeting needs of the employee which might be conflicting.
+The strategic goals of Unilever should be in alignment with the performance metrics of the company and vice-versa.
+The use of a comparative approach will help Unilever HR in meeting the needs of the employee which might be conflicting.

-To create a sensing of ownership for the employees, individual goals should be connected to organizational goals and objectives.
-This will facilitate constant feedback for the performance and competence of the individuals and enables Unilever to align its performance targets and objectives as a high-performance organization.
-The monitoring assessment of both the metrics is like that of quality approach for performance management as the competencies of both the employer and the employee is assessed.
+To create a sense of ownership for the employees, individual goals should be connected to organizational goals and objectives.
+This will facilitate constant feedback for the performance and competence of the individuals and enable Unilever to align its performance targets and objectives as a high-performance organization.
+The monitoring assessment of both metrics is like that of the quality approach for performance management as the competencies of both the employer and the employee are assessed.
 The outcomes of such assessment can be integrated into the learning system or activity where employees get the immediate opportunity to develop their personal and professional goals proactively.
-This can be made possible through existing intranet learning centers where different sorts of feedback and information could be made available for the improvement of the employee.
-Employee engagement will a positive impact through this performance measurement approach as the loop of appraisal and feedback is immediate in nature.
+This can be made possible through existing intranet learningcentress where different sorts of feedback and information could be made available for the improvement of the employee.
+Employee engagement will have a positive impact through this performance measurement approach as the loop of appraisal and feedback is immediate.

 Conclusion